-Limit direct exposure to sunlight to maintain vibrancy and prevent yellowing and keep your painting looking like new for decades.
+Limit direct exposure to sunlight to maintain vibrancy and prevent yellowing.
+This will keep your painting looking like new for decades.

 Heat and Cold

 Limit exposure to heat and cold to prevent cracking and warping.
-Your painting can be hung over a fireplace that is not the main heat source or that is kept on for extended periods of time.
+Your painting can be hung over a fireplace that is not the main heat source nor is kept on for extended periods of time.
 A mantle also blocks direct heat.